geeksblabla/geeksblabla.com/blablas/ep129/index.md

 featured: false
 ---

 Tech News & AMA #20 with our community members Mehdi, Youssouf, Abderrahim and Manal.
-During this episode, we discuss 2023 IT trends predictions , blablaconf , hacktoberfest-open-source ...
+During this episode, we discuss 2023 IT trends predictions, BlablaConf updates, Hacktoberfest, and much more.

 ## Guests

 - [Manal Benchrif](https://twitter.com/benchrifmanal)